 Planning A Visit To Malton Yorkshire’s Food Capital

-When you plan your journey to Malton you might want to consider a visit in the end of May to take in the annual Malton Food Lovers Festival.
+When you plan your journey to Malton you might want to consider a visit at the end of May to take in the annual Malton Food Lovers Festival.
 Sample the finest Yorkshire produce and cooking.
-You’ll find street food, presentations, cooking lessons, craft beer and cider, live music and entertainment for the whole family.
+You’ll find street food, presentations, cooking lessons, craft beer and cider, live music, and entertainment for the whole family.
 This is an event we know we want to return to experience.
 Check out their website for more information.

 THE QUICK BITE: Malton, Yorkshire’s Food Capital, is a must-visit for food lovers.
 This market town in Northern England is stocked full of delicious culinary experiences.
-From delicious local produce, meat, fish, craft beer and cider to handmade ice cream, tasty bakery goods and hand-pulled pasta they have it all.
+From delicious local produce, meat, fish, craft beer, and cider to handmade ice cream, tasty bakery goods, and hand-pulled pasta they have it all.

 Special thanks to Visit Britain!
 We were guests of Visit Britain on our visit to Northern England.
 We were not financially compensated.
 All opinions are our own and reflect our experiences at the time of our visit.